 This is the first Nancy Drew title for a handheld console.
 It debuted in 2007 for the Nintendo DS.

 The game delivers third-person gameplay.
 Players can use the tactile screen for talking to people, finding clues, solving puzzles, and playing mini-games.
-The story comes through 15 chapters that play a homage to the book series.
+The story comes through 15 chapters that pay homage to the book series.

 This game takes cues from the 2000 book The Mystery of the Mother Wolf.
-The adventure takes the heroine to Alberta, Canada, to investigate suspicious accidents on the Icicle Creek Lodge.
+The adventure takes the heroine to Alberta, Canada, to investigate suspicious accidents at the Icicle Creek Lodge.

-Legend of the Crystal Skull is the 17th entry of the franchise.
-It debuted in 2007 for Windows and takes its events closely from the book The Mardy Gras Mystery (1998).
+Legend of the Crystal Skull debuted in 2007 for Windows and takes its events closely from the book The Mardy Gras Mystery (1998).

 The plot follows Nancy Drew on vacation to New Orleans.
-Her best friend, Bess Marvin, goes with her.
-Both team up to find a mythical artifact before it goes to the wrong hands.
+She teams up with a friend to find a mythical artifact before it falls into the wrong hands.

 The first entry of the Dossier series debuted in 2008 for Windows.
-It’s similar to the main entries, but it includes several mini-games and mechanics not seen before.
-The main mechanic is finding hidden objects in each room.
+It’s similar to the main entries, but its main mechanic is finding hidden objects in each room.
 Also, it includes mini-games

 Nancy Drew is on the set of a movie.
 She’s undercover to investigate suspicious production accidents behind the scenes.

-The 18th entry debuted in 2008 for Windows and features similar mechanics as before.
+The next game debuted in 2008 for Windows.
 The plot is based on The Phantom of Venice book (1985).

 Castle Malloy debuted in 2008 for PC.
 The plot is loosely based on The Bike Tour Mystery book (2002).

 2008’s The Hidden Staircase is about finding family relics in the Twin Elms.
-As in previous NDS titles, it’s a third-person adventure that relies on the tactile screen for its mechanics.
+It debuted for Nintendo DS and includes tactics screen mechanics.

-The plot is loosely based on the 1939 book by the same name.
+The plot is loosely based on the 1939 book of the same name.
 There’s also a Hidden Staircase 2019 movie on Amazon Prime.

-The second entry of the hidden object series debuted in 2009 for Windows.
+The second entry of the Dossier series debuted in 2009 for Windows.

 Nancy Drew is undercover once again.
 She’s working as a general assistant at the Redondo, a resort where the famous and the rich enjoy privacy.
 Someone in the resort is planting bombs, and Nancy must find the culprit before someone gets hurt.